 The disruption of immunization activities in Syria coupled with poor living conditions of the displaced in Lebanon has heightened risks of disease outbreaks, including measles, mumps and polio, and the introduction of new diseases such as cutaneous leishmaniosis with high risk of transmission to the host community.
-The risk for an outbreak of vaccine-preventable diseases remains high despite the aggressive vaccination campaigns and the relentless efforts to accelerate routine vaccination.
+The risk for an outbreak of vaccinepreventable diseases remains high despite the aggressive vaccination campaigns and the relentless efforts to accelerate routine vaccination.
 Rising incidence of tuberculosis (TB), including multiresistant TB has been noted since the advent of the crisis.
-Risks for Sexually transmitted infections (STIs) including HIV are on the rise as well.